hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Filter sidebar overflow

-Similar to the guidelines for the filter bar, an action to view more filters within a [Flyout](/components/flyout) can also be used triggered within the sidebar orientation.
+Similar to the guidelines for the filter bar, an action to view more filters within a [Flyout](/components/flyout) can be triggered within the sidebar orientation.

 **Ex 3.2: Hiding additional filters behind an action in a sidebar orientation**